 Drug abuse.
 Use of cocaine and amphetamines may result in ischemic or hemorrhagic strokes.

 Hormone replacement therapy.
-Combined and unopposed estrogen therapies raise stroke risk.
-Low-dose oral contraceptives slightly increase the otherwise low risk in otherwise healthy young women.
+Combined and unopposed estrogen therapies raise the risk for stroke.
+Low-dose oral contraceptives slightly increase the low risk in otherwise healthy young women.

 Heart disease, vasculitis, elevated homocysteine levels, anticoagulant use, and bleeding disorders also raise the risk of stroke.
 Stroke risk is elevated during pregnancy and the postpartum period.

 Evaluation should include a detailed history of symptom onset, a thorough physical (including neurologic) examination, and imaging tests to determine whether the stroke is hemorrhagic or ischemic.
 It is helpful to use a validated scoring system such as the National Institutes of Health Stroke Scale.
 Evaluation of the cardiac rhythm is also essential.
 Paroxysmal atrial fibrillation may easily be missed if the patient is not closely monitored.
-Patients should be admitted to dedicated acute care “stroke units” if available in the admitting facility.
-These units typically provide closer monitoring with neurological and cardiac telemetry monitoring.
+Patients should be admitted to dedicated acute-care stroke units if available in the admitting facility.
+These units typically provide closer monitoring with neurologic and cardiac telemetry monitoring.

-Laboratory tests normally include a complete blood count (CBC), blood glucose, erythrocyte sedimentation rate (elevated in temporal arteritis or other vasculitides), lipoprotein and triglyceride levels, and coagulation tests.
+Laboratory tests normally include a complete blood count, blood glucose, erythrocyte sedimentation rate (elevated in temporal arteritis or other vasculitides), lipoprotein and triglyceride levels, and coagulation tests.
 Young patients and those without cardiovascular risk factors need to be screened for abnormal antiphospholipid antibodies (specifically, lupus anticoagulant).

-A noncontrast CT scan of the brain helps determine whether a stroke is hemorrhagic or ischemic and is the initial study of choice.
-However, areas of infarct due to ischemia are often not acutely visible.
-Lumbar puncture may help diagnose small subarachnoid hemorrhages, if computed tomography (CT) scan or magnetic resonance imaging (MRI) is negative.
-CT is necessary before considering thrombolysis, which must be performed within 3-4.5 hours of the earliest symptom onset.
+A non-contrast computed tomography (CT) scan of the brain helps determine whether a stroke is hemorrhagic or ischemic and is the initial study of choice.
+Areas of infarct due to ischemia, however, are often not acutely visible.
+Lumbar puncture may help diagnose small subarachnoid hemorrhages, if the CT scan or magnetic resonance imaging (MRI) is negative.
+CT is necessary before considering thrombolysis, which must be performed within 3 to 4.5 hours of the earliest symptom onset.
 Newer intravascular techniques may extend this window, but currently they are available only in tertiary care settings.

 When a subarachnoid hemorrhage is visualized on CT scan, an aneurysm needs to be ruled out.
 Aneurysms and other vascular malformations can often be identified by CT scan or by MRI, but cerebral angiogram (conventional or CT angiogram) is the preferred method, particularly for identification of aneurysms.
 MRI (diffusion- and perfusion-weighted images) is best for detecting ischemic strokes and can show damaged areas that are at risk even at the earliest stages of stroke.